top of page

 Don’t Use Them Dry

 The beauty of magic erasers is that you don’t need to use any chemical cleaners for them to be effective.
-Just add water and let go to town.
+Just add water and go to town.
 Using them dry, however, can do more harm than good as they are much more abrasive when dry and can scratch surfaces.
 Adding water helps to soften them just enough to work and not cause any unnecessary damage.

 Don’t Use Them On Your Car